Tawqi3i/tawqi3i-esigner-clients-demo/README.md

 ## .NET

 ### Client & Server
-Projects: **ESignerDemo.Frontend & ESignerDemo.Backend**
+Project: **ESignerDemo.Frontend & ESignerDemo.Backend**

-Demonstrates a workflow when RedirectUrl hits the **Frontend** app first and then with the help of the Backend completes the cycle.
+Demonstrates the auth flow when RedirectUrl hits the **Frontend** app first and then with the help of the Backend completes the cycle.

 ### SSR/HostedApp
 Project: **ESignerDemoWasmApp**

-A Client Side Rendering Blazor app that demonstrates a workflow when RedirectUrl hits the **host/backend**.
+A Client Side Rendering Blazor app that demonstrates the auth flow when RedirectUrl hits the **host/backend**.
 This setup  applies to SSR apps as well.